Shreveport Pirates

-The Shreveport Pirates were a Canadian Football League team, playing at Independence Stadium in Shreveport, Louisiana, United States, in 1994 and 1995.
-Despite a relatively strong fan base, they were one of the least successful of the CFL's American franchises on and off the field.
+The Shreveport Pirates were a Canadian Football League team, playing at Independence Stadium in Shreveport, Louisiana, United States.
+They were established in 1994 as part of the CFL's expansion into the United States and disbanded upon the end of the CFL's American experiment after the 1995 season.
+Although they were based in a small market and barely competitive on the field, the Pirates enjoyed relatively strong local fan support.

 History

 The Pirates were created when Bernard Glieberman and his son Lonnie, owners of the Ottawa Rough Riders, expressed a desire to move the struggling franchise to the United States.
 The CFL rejected this move, but engineered a deal in which the Rough Riders were essentially split in two.
 The Gliebermans received an expansion franchise in Shreveport, while a new ownership group took over the Rough Riders name, colours, and history.

 General manager J. I. Albrecht hired John Huard as head coach, but the Gliebermans overruled him and installed Forrest Gregg as coach before the team took its first snap.
 They needed until week 15 to record their first victory, a 24–12 win over the Sacramento Gold Miners.
 After the historic victory, the team won two out of their last three games, but they still finished last in the CFL East Division with a 3–15 record.
 Albrecht resigned and sued Glieberman and the Pirates.